jyrgenn/jpylib/README.md

 -------------------------------------------

 A feature not mentioned so far is the ability to call a function when an option is encountered.
-If the type of an option is specified as `None` and the default value is a callable function, this function will be called when the option is encountered on the command line, and its return value (which must not be `None`) will be used as the option's value.
+If the type field of an option descriptor contains not a type, but a callable function, this function will be called without arguments when the option is encountered on the command line, and its return value (which must not be `None`) will be used as the option's value.

 This is not a fully planned feature; rather, it fell more or less accidentally out of the implementation of the default `help` and `usage` options.
-At the moment I do not really see a useful application, but maybe someone else will.
+At the beginning I did not even really see a useful application, but in between one has dawned on me.

 I have to admit this feature isn't the prime example for clarity of the user interface.
 But then it was an afterthought and can safely